PBS-Foundation/builder-registry/README.md

 Curator functions:

-- `setBuilder(address builder, BuilderInfoInput info)`
+- `setBuilder(address builder, BuilderInfo info)`
 - `removeBuilder(address builder)`

-Builder removal uses soft delete: flags are cleared but the address stays in the internal list for gas efficiency.
+Builder are completely removed from both the mapping and the list.

 ---